LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/_index.md

 date: 2023-01-05T10:55:20-06:00
 draft: false
 weight: 100
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Courtney Frey # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
 lastEditor: # update any time edits are made after review